-Your athelete needs calcium to help grow and protect strong bones.
+Your athlete needs calcium to help grow and protect strong bones.
 Leafy greens, dairy products, fortified orange juice, are all great sources.

-30 minutes after and 2 hours after activity are both crucial times for your athlete to eat after strenous exercise.
+30 minutes after and 2 hours after activity are both crucial times for your athlete to eat after strenuous exercise.

-30 minutes after focus on carbs.
-My son's coach always says chocolate milk and a bagel are the perfect post workout snack.
+My son's coach always says chocolate milk and a bagel are the perfect post-workout snack.
 Both provide easy to digest carbs and just enough protein and sugar to replenish the body.
 I prefer this Chocolate Peanut Butter Smoothie, as does my son, and it provides the same benefit as the bagel and chocolate milk.
-Other great choices would be another muffin, granola bar, Trail Mix Snack Bars, or a yogurt parfait.
+Other great choices would be another muffin, granola bar, or Larabar.

-The post meal (2 hours after) should be well balanced with carbs, protein, and healthy fats.
-One of my son's favorite post practice meals is Pretzel Crusted Cordon Chicken Bleu.
-I like to serve it with Hasselback Sweet Potatoes and Sweet and Spicy Green Beans.
+The post-meal (2 hours after) should be well balanced with carbs, protein, and healthy fats.
+One of my son's favorite post-practice meals is Easy Baked Chicken Cordon Bleu I like to serve it with Hasselback Sweet Potatoes and Steamed Green Beans.
 Now that is a meal the whole family will enjoy!